Skip to main content

 3 mentions Positive Neutral Negative

-• “Portraits are a great idea, but the way you unlock them is tedious and forces you to play suboptimally just to unlock them.”
+• “Portraits are a great idea, but the way you unlock them is tedious and forces you to play suboptimally just to obtain them.”

-• “Numerous bugs, shallow gameplay, minimal effects from meta progression, tedious.”
+• “Numerous bugs, shallow gameplay, minimal effects from meta progression, and generally tedious grinding.”

 • humor